Agency ruling delivers big setback to Okefenokee mining plan

 Conservation groups cheered the federal government's decision.

 “Mining on the doorstep of a rare ecological treasure like Georgia’s Okefenokee Swamp defies common sense," Kelly Moser, an attorney for the Southern Environmental Law Center who specializes in clean water issues, said in a statement.
-"And we are thrilled that this announcement removes the threat to hundreds of acres of critically important wetlands.”7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels
+"And we are thrilled that this announcement removes the threat to hundreds of acres of critically important wetlands.”7 Agricultural Technology Stocks to Buy as Commodity Prices Remain Volatile

 .